 Can you gamble in Tahoe, CA?

 We all know that Reno, NV, gambling is big business, and there are casinos big and small, fancy and not.
 There are areas around Lake Tahoe with gambling, but they’re all on the Nevada side.
-So, you can gamble in Incline Village and you can gamble in Stateline (right beside South Lake Tahoe), but you can’t in Truckee, Squaw, Tahoe City or Kings Beach.
+So, you can gamble in Incline Village and you can gamble in Stateline (right beside South Lake Tahoe), but you can’t in Truckee, Palisades Tahoe, Tahoe City or Kings Beach.